ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 ### 3. Set the replication target (UPDATE AS NEEDED)

 Run the Shopping List app and use the `Replicator` form to enter your Database URL.
-If you use the Bluemix Cloudant URL taken from the service credentials as described above, the URL includes user and password GUIDs.
+If you use the IBM Cloud Cloudant URL taken from the service credentials as described above, the URL includes user and password GUIDs.

 Add `/shopping-list` to the URL to connect to the database that you created.